 - Goal: Voter Persuasion

 This is usually where your traditional media firms will do display buys on the online properties of traditional media sites (like major newspapers in the district etc.) to push out graphics and/or video.
-You could also try online advertising on YouTube and Hulu.
-Make sure your media consultants at least consider online – broadcast television is a harder and harder tool to use to reach voters.
+You could also try online advertising on YouTube and Hulu, Pandora etc. Make sure your media consultants have an online GOTV plan – broadcast television is a harder and harder tool to use to reach voters.
 Cable and online can get you wider reach.
-Also newer firms out there like DSPolitical and others can offer online banner advertising targeted directly to people matched from the voterfile: this has the potential to revolutionize online advertising for both persuasion and GOTV.
-Check out their new self-serve tool for campaigns, DemocraticAds.com.
+Look for online banner advertising targeted directly to people matched from the voterfile: so that you are not wasting money talking to non-voters.

-Facebook has a lot of potential for voter persuasion as well, since you can target locale and key demographics.
-Case Study: How Facebook Ads Defeated a Florida Ballot Initiative
+Facebook has a lot of potential for voter persuasion, since you can target locale and key demographics.
+You can also do voter-file matched advertising yourself on Facebook, rather than needing to go through a vendor for it.

 - Goal: GOTV

-One popular online advertising method is to do a “Google network blast” to carpet bomb your geographic area on or around Election Day with online ads.
+In the past, a popular online advertising method was to do a “Google network blast” to carpet-bomb your geographic area on or around Election Day with online ads.
 This can be expensive, but far cheaper than a network TV buy in most places.
 If you do this type of advertising, most everybody in your targeted area will see your ads all day as they surf around the web.
 So make sure you’re running it in areas where turnout benefits you much more than your opponent.
+Now people can use geofencing to target just the area around a polling place, for example, so you are reaching people while they are on their phones standing in line to vote!

 Facebook doesn’t have such a catchy term, but you could build your own.
 You can change the pricing of your ad from pay per click, to CPM (pay per impression).
 Then put a really high bid on it, and it should saturate your audience until the money runs out.

 You could also put together some display ads and/or blogads to reach friendly audiences for GOTV.
-This would be easier for a general election than a primary, when you could avoid FoxNews.com and load up on DailyKos.com for example.
 It is often cheaper and easier to reach only people in your target area if you use site-targeted Google AdWords instead of display ads.

-Also some brand new vendors are on the scene offering to match the voter file to online “cookies”, enabling you to run online ads targeted to specific voters.
-This is a great advance, to go from carpet bombing to microtargeting for your online display advertising.
-One of the new vendors is DSPolitical.com (progressive), I know there are some on the Republican side also.
+Also some vendors offer to match the voter file to online “cookies”, enabling you to run online ads targeted to specific voters.
+This is a great advance, to go from carpet-bombing to microtargeting for your online display advertising.
 Check out DSPolitical’s new self-serve tool for campaigns, DemocraticAds.com.

 If you’re going to do a big ad buy, consultants are worth it in the money they’ll save you by using good targeting and advertising best practices.
 This is especially true for display advertising, which is hard to do effectively.
 For smallish buys, you can try yourself with the self-serve options out there.